Social Media May Sway Kids To Eat More Cookies — And More Calories

 As a pediatrician, Muth says many of her patients are overweight or obese, which puts them at risk for a variety of diseases later in life — or even while they're still in childhood: She says she's seeing an increase in the number of children diagnosed with Type 2 diabetes, a disease formerly suffered by mostly adults.

-It's well known that junk food ads on TV can strongly influence what kids want to eat.
+It's well-known that junk food ads on TV can strongly influence what kids want to eat.
 Muth worries that the added influence of social media will exacerbate an already unhealthy food environment, where kids are constantly being "bombarded by media images to eat junk food and drink unhealthy sugary drinks."

 Coates and her co-authors conclude that food marketing restrictions should be applied to new forms of digital marketing, particularly on social media, where "vulnerable young people spend a lot of their time."
 More research is needed to understand the impact of digital food marketing.